craftercms/docs/source/reference/modules/studio/configuration/index.rst

 --------------------------------
 Studio Multi-environment Support
 --------------------------------
-To setup a Studio environment, do the following:
+To set up a Studio environment, do the following:

 #.
 Create a folder under ``CRAFTER_HOME/data/repos/sites/${site}/sandbox/config/studio`` called ``env``
 #.
 Inside the folder, create a directory called ``myenv`` (or whatever you want to call the environment)